-During the outcry that followed, a petition opened in Monkstown church calling for the construction of an asylum harbour in Dún Laoghaire.
+During the outcry that followed this disaster, a petition book opened in Monkstown church demanding the construction of an asylum harbour.
 It took years to get the project off the ground, but the foundation stone was laid on May 31, 1817, nearly a decade after hundreds of people died at Seapoint and Blackrock.
-The bicentary of this event was commemorated with a the unveiling of a plaque by President Higgins at the end of May this year.
+The bi-centenary of this event was marked by President Michael D. Higgins the unveiling of a plaque by President Higgins at the end of May, 2017.

-The funerals are said to the biggest Dún Laoghaire has ever seen.
-Flags were lowered at ports across Europe in tribute.
-The victims, aged 22 to 60, were all buried in Deansgrange cemetery.
-At noon on Christmas Eve every year, a lone piper leads a procession down the East pier and a short memorial ceremony takes place.
-This memorial stone is located between the anchor memorial for the Leinster and St. George IV’s obelisk and not far away from Michael D’s harbour bicentenary plaque and time capsule.
+The funerals are said to be the largest Dún Laoghaire has ever seen and flags were lowered to half mast at ports across Europe.
+The victims, aged between 22 to 60, were buried in Deansgrange cemetery.
+At noon on Christmas Eve every year, a lone piper leads a procession down the pier and a short memorial ceremony takes place.

-These are all terrible tragedies, but I’d like to conclude with an uplifting story about how a sea storm became a source of inspiration rather than in resulting in loss of life and limb.
+These are all terrible tragedies, but I’d like to conclude with an uplifting story about how a sea storm became a source of inspiration, and an creative epiphany that changed the course of literary history.

-Samuel Beckett grew up in Foxrock near Dún Laoghaire.
-The local landscape greatly informed and inspired his work.
-There is a plaque dedicated to Beckett’s memory and acknowledging his Nobel Prize for Literature win in 1969 on the lower section of the East pier under the weather station.
+Samuel Beckett grew up in Foxrock, near Dún Laoghaire.
+The locality greatly informed and inspired his work.
+There is a plaque dedicated to Beckett’s memory, and acknowledging his Nobel Prize for Literature accolade in 1969, on the lower section of the East pier under the weather station.

-The quotation “great granite rocks flying up in the light of the lighthouse and the wind-gauge spinning like a propeller, clear to me at last…” is from Beckett’s famous one-man play Krapp’s Last Tape.
-While not as iconic as Waiting for Godot, it is one of Beckett’s major works.
-Actors who have played Krapp include Harold Pinter, John Hurt, Patrick Magee and Michael Gambon.
+The quotation “great granite rocks flying up in the light of the lighthouse and the wind-gauge spinning like a propeller, clear to me at last…” is from Beckett’s famous one-man play Krapp’s Last Tape written for Patrick Magee.
+While not as iconic or well known as Waiting for Godot, it is one of Beckett’s major works.
+Distinguished actors who have played Krapp over the years include Harold Pinter, John Hurt, Barry McGovern and Michael Gambon.